drdaemos/xc5-docs/en/design_changes/adding_css_and_js_files.md

 ```

 {% note danger %}
-You shouldn't add the widget as a list child of `**'body'**` view list because it won't have its CSS and JS resources loaded that way.
+You shouldn't add the widget as a list child of `body` view list because it won't have its CSS and JS resources loaded that way.

-That happens because resources container is a list child of 'body' view list itself, and in such case your widget will be added later.
+That happens because resources container is a list child of `body` view list itself, and in such case your widget will be added later.

-Use `**'layout.main'**` or `**'layout.footer'**` instead.
+Use `layout.main` or `layout.footer` instead.
 Also, you can use another method to load your resources, which is described in the following section.
 {% endnote %}

 There is an alternative way to add a new JS/CSS file to the layout and it requires you to decorate `\XLite\View\AView` class in your module.

 1. Create `View/AView.php` file in your module with the following content:

-    **classes/XLite/Module/<Developer>/<Module>/View/AView.php**
+    `classes/XLite/Module/<Developer>/<Module>/View/AView.php`

     ```php
     namespace XLite\Module\<Developer ID>\<Module ID>\View;
     abstract class AView extends \XLite\View\AView implements \XLite\Base\IDecorator